openstack/cinder-specs/specs/kilo/over-subscription-in-thin-provisioning.rst

 It is the total physical capacity.
 Example: Assume backend A has a total physical capacity of 100G.

-available_capacity: This is an existing parameter already reported by the driver.
+free_capacity: This is an existing parameter already reported by the driver.
 It is the real physical capacity available to be used.
 Example: Assume backend A has a total physical capacity of 100G.
 There are 10G thick luns and 20G thin luns (10G out of the 20G thin luns are written).
-In this case, available_capacity = 100 - 10 -10 = 80G.
+In this case, free_capacity = 100 - 10 -10 = 80G.

-used_capacity: This parameter is calculated by the difference between total_capacity and available_capacity.
-It is used below for calculating used ratio.
+free: This is calculated in the scheduler by substracting reserved space from free_capacity.

 volume_size: This is an existing parameter.
 It is the size of the volume to be provisioned.